ZenitechSoftware/AutSoft.UnitySupplements/Documentation/articles/ProjectSample.md

 }
 ```

-After that you can add nuget packages in the package manager window according to the Depenedcies described [**here**](xref:Dependencies.md).
+After that you can add NuGet packages in the package manager window according to the dependencies described [**here**](xref:Dependencies.md).

 ![PackageManager](~/images/ProjectSample/PackageManager.png)

 Adding these dependencies fixes all the errors we had.

-## Adding Injecter DI
+## Adding the Injecter DI
-To make it possible to inject the eventbus into monobeheviours we are going to use [Injecter](https://openupm.com/packages/com.injecter.unity/) and [Injecter.Hosting](https://openupm.com/packages/com.injecter.hosting.unity/?subPage=deps) from OpenUPM with the following command.
+To make it possible to inject the eventbus into `MonoBehaviour` classes we are going to use [Injecter](https://openupm.com/packages/com.injecter.unity/) and [Injecter.Hosting](https://openupm.com/packages/com.injecter.hosting.unity/?subPage=deps) from OpenUPM with the following command.

 ```PowerShell
 openupm add com.injecter.hosting.unity